az-digitalag/group-website/README.md

 2. Create a folder with the naming format of `new-person`
 3. To include a photo or headshot in the bio, upload a `.png` image to that person's folder named `featured.png`
 4. Copy `index.md` from another team member's folder and update with new information.
 Remember to change the team member tag to `current`, `affiliate`, or `past` as needed.
-5. Commit and push your local changes to your forked repo and create a pull request in the original repo with these changes.

 #### III.
 How to add a blog post